Crecket/dependency-manager/README.md

 ## Introduction

 A simple and small dependency manager for javascript and CSS files.
 All files will be combined, minified and cached.
-Less and Scss files are also supported.
+Less and Scss files are also supported and all css output is run through a auto-prefixer.

 ## Requirements